 When you first start receiving handgun instruction, the oft-heard maxim for defensive shooting is “aim center mass.”
 This is good general advice, but center mass is a very general target area and there are far more effective targets to better achieve the imperative aim of stopping the threat in a defensive situation.

 The purpose of defending with a handgun is to stop the threat.
-This is specific: to end it—to make it cease to be a threat.
+This is specific: to stop it—to make it cease to be a threat.
 In the case of human threats, this means to render the individual(s) incapable of continuing to be a threat.
-Context is everything, so “ending the threat” may be as simple as deploying your firearm in a compelling manner and issuing compelling verbal commands for the individual(s) to cease and desist.
+Context is everything, so “stopping the threat” may be as simple as deploying your firearm in a compelling manner and issuing compelling verbal commands for the individual(s) to cease and desist.
 At the other end of the spectrum is the requirement for accurate shots on target to stop the threat.

 The specifics and totality of the context (and laws) may guide you in determining what level of force is appropriate, but it is the more violent end of the defensive spectrum that I want to deal with in this article.
-Specifically, we’re going to examine the few, small targets that when attacked with a handgun allow for a quick end to threats.
+Specifically, we’re going to examine the few, small targets that when attacked with a handgun allow for a quick stop to threats.
 Again, they are specific and few and almost never are they accounted for when aiming center mass.